 Due to differing national regulations and approval requirements, certain Dialogic products may be suitable for use only in specific countries, and thus may not function properly in other countries.
 You are responsible for ensuring that your use of such products occurs only in the countries where such use is suitable.
-For information on specific products, contact Dialogic Corporation at the address indicated below or on the web at www.dialogic.com.
+For information on specific products, contact Dialogic Inc. at the address indicated below or on the web at www.dialogic.com.

-It is possible that the use or implementation of any one of the concepts, applications, or ideas described in this document, in marketing collateral produced by or on web pages maintained by Dialogic Corporation or its subsidiaries may infringe one or more patents or other intellectual property rights owned by third parties.
-Dialogic Corporation or its subsidiaries do not provide any intellectual property licenses with the sale of Dialogic products other than a license to use such product in accordance with intellectual property owned or validly licensed by Dialogic Corporation or its subsidiaries.
-More detailed information about such intellectual property is available from Dialogic Corporation's legal department at 9800 Cavendish Blvd., 5th Floor, Montreal, Quebec, Canada H4M 2V9.
-Dialogic Corporation encourages all users of its products to procure all necessary intellectual property licenses required to implement any concepts or applications and does not condone or encourage any intellectual property infringement and disclaims any responsibility related thereto.
+It is possible that the use or implementation of any one of the concepts, applications, or ideas described in this document, in marketing collateral produced by or on web pages maintained by Dialogic may infringe one or more patents or other intellectual property rights owned by third parties.
+Dialogic does not provide any intellectual property licenses with the sale of Dialogic products other than a license to use such product in accordance with intellectual property owned or validly licensed by Dialogic and no such licenses are provided except pursuant to a signed agreement with Dialogic.
+More detailed information about such intellectual property is available from Dialogic's legal department at 926 Rock Avenue, San Jose, California 95131 USA.
+Dialogic encourages all users of its products to procure all necessary intellectual property licenses required to implement any concepts or applications and does not condone or encourage any intellectual property infringement and disclaims any responsibility related thereto.
 These intellectual property licenses may differ from country to country and it is the responsibility of those who develop the concepts or applications to be aware of and comply with different national license requirements.

-Dialogic, Dialogic Pro, Brooktrout, Diva, Cantata, SnowShore, Eicon, Eicon Networks, NMS Communications, NMS (stylized), Eiconcard, SIPcontrol, Diva ISDN, TruFax, Exnet, EXS, SwitchKit, N20, Making Innovation Thrive, Connecting to Growth, Video is the New Voice, Fusion, Vision, PacketMedia, NaturalAccess, NaturalCallControl, NaturalConference, NaturalFax and Shiva, among others as well as related logos, are either registered trademarks or trademarks of Dialogic.
+Dialogic, Dialogic Pro, Dialogic Blue, Veraz, Brooktrout, Diva, Diva ISDN, Making Innovation Thrive, Video is the New Voice, Diastar, Cantata, TruFax, SwitchKit, SnowShore, Eicon, Eicon Networks, NMS Communications, NMS (stylized), Eiconcard, SIPcontrol, TrustedVideo, Exnet, EXS, Connecting to Growth, Fusion, Vision, PowerMedia, PacketMedia, BorderNet, inCloud9, I-Gate, Hi-Gate, NaturalAccess, NaturalCallControl, NaturalConference, NaturalFax and Shiva, among others as well as related logos, are either registered trademarks or trademarks of Dialogic Inc. and its affiliates or subsidiaries.
 Dialogic's trademarks may be used publicly only with permission from Dialogic.
-Such permission may only be granted by Dialogic's legal department at 9800 Cavendish Blvd., 5th Floor, Montreal, Quebec, Canada H4M 2V9.
+Such permission may only be granted by Dialogic's legal department at 926 Rock Avenue, San Jose, California 95131 USA.
 Any authorized use of Dialogic's trademarks will be subject to full respect of the trademark guidelines published by Dialogic from time to time and any use of Dialogic's trademarks requires proper acknowledgement.
+The names of actual companies and products mentioned herein are the trademarks of their respective owners.
+This document discusses one or more open source products, systems and/or releases.
+Dialogic is not responsible for your decision to use open source in connection with Dialogic products (including without limitation those referred to herein), nor is Dialogic responsible for any present or future effects such usage might have, including without limitation effects on your products, your business, or your intellectual property rights.

-Microsoft, Visual C++, and Windows are registered trademarks of Microsoft Corporation in the United States and/or other countries.
-Other names of actual companies and products mentioned herein are the trademarks of their respective owners.
+Microsoft, Windows, Windows Server and Windows 7 are registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Other names of actual companies and product mentioned herein are the trademarks of their respective owners.
+Other names of actual companies and product mentioned herein are the trademarks of their respective owners.